pelithne/azure-architecture-blueprint/README.md

 ## azure-architecture-blueprint

-Infrastructure defined in Terraform
+This repository contains a complete software defined infrastructure for running Kubernetes in Azure using Azure Kubernetes Service, and related services.
+The infrastructure is defined using Terraform.

 Documentation for this repository is based mainly on comments in the main.tf terraform template.
+For more details, please check that file.

 The main.tf template goes through a number of steps to deploy a complete infrastructure.
 Associated with main.tf is the variables.tf file, which contains all the variables needed for deployment.